Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG)

 Examples:

-• The response 'Scandinavian' does not contain sufficient information to be coded directly to a substantive cultural and ethnic group, but it can be coded to narrow group '24 Northern European' which covers all the cultural and ethnic groups that are encompassed by the term 'Scandinavian'.
+1. The response 'Scandinavian' does not contain sufficient information to be coded directly to a substantive cultural and ethnic group, but it can be coded to Narrow group '24 Northern European' which covers all the cultural and ethnic groups that are encompassed by the term 'Scandinavian'.
 It is allocated the 'nfd' code '2400 Northern European, nfd'.

-• The response 'Celtic' does not contain sufficient information to be coded directly to a cultural or ethnic group or narrow group, but it can be coded to broad group '2 North-West European' as all Celtic cultural and ethnic groups originated and developed in North-West Europe.
+2. The response 'Celtic' does not contain sufficient information to be coded directly to a Cultural or ethnic group or Narrow group, but it can be coded to Broad group '2 North-West European' as all Celtic Cultural and ethnic groups originated and developed in North-West Europe.
 It is allocated the 'nfd' code '2000 North-West European, nfd'.

-• Four-digit codes commencing with '000' enable coding of responses that cannot be coded to any category in the ASCCEG.
+Four-digit codes starting with '000' enable coding of responses that cannot be coded to any category in the ASCCEG.

-Four digit codes commencing with '09' are used to code ancestry responses which broadly describe the region of origin but cannot be coded to either a substantive cultural or ethnic group or to one of the 'nfd' codes.
+Four-digit codes starting with '09' are used to code ancestry responses which broadly describe the region of origin but cannot be coded to either a substantive Cultural or ethnic group or to one of the 'nfd' codes.
 These codes allow the collection and storage of data for responses such as African, Asian, and European.

 Index for coding responses